-Creative quality is of an ignoring part in programmatic advertising because the media planners and the marketers don’t understand how to incorporate creative performance measurement into ad buying systems.
+Creative quality gets ignored in programmatic advertising because the media planners and the marketers don’t understand how to incorporate creative performance measurement into ad buying systems.
 A system where every creative is treated equally penalizes the whole system.
-The approach for creative ought to be different for a low-value display compared to a high-end video.
+The approach for creative has to be different for a low-value display compared to a high-end video.

 Bring Programmatic & Creative Together

 Creative is the most important factor for campaigns success.
 Dynamic logic study on online creatives suggests that quality of creative was 50% to 75% responsible for a campaign’s success or failure.
 Media factors like ad size, placement and targeting only account for rest 30%.